-There’s nothing quite like working in the skilled trades industry, whether you’re a plasterer or bricklayer, electrician or gas engineer.
+There’s nothing quite like being a tradesperson, whether you’re a plasterer, bricklayer, electrician or gas engineer.

 The industry can only truly be appreciated by those who are part of it, from the banter on-site to using your skills to help people who need it most.